szilvajuhos/szilvajuhos.github.io/_drafts/useful_bash.md

 ### Reproduce things with conda [^](#Useful-bash-and-other-tricks)

-Many times you want to install some software, but you not want to bother the system manager.
+Many times you want to install some software, but you do not want to bother the system manager.
-Or, your belowed software needs version 3.4.5 of some other software, but you have 1.2.3 installed.
+Or, your beloved software needs version 3.4.5 of some other software, but you have 1.2.3 installed.
-Conda (notably [Bioconda](https://bioconda.github.io/user/install.html) ) can resolve this for you by installing software to your local directories and by using environments that are fine-tuned for compatible versions.
+Conda (notably [Bioconda](https://bioconda.github.io/user/install.html) ) can resolve this for you by installing software to your local directories and using environments that are fine-tuned for compatible versions.
 There are many different people using conda, not only bioinformaticians.
 The core conda packages are those that are used by practically everybody, but to add biology-focused packages, it is advised to add [other channels](https://bioconda.github.io/user/install.html#set-up-channels) like: